socumbersome/tcore-compiler/README.md

 * 3 - print lifted Core program (is not a Core source program)
 * 4 - run program on G-machine and print all intermediate states
 * 5 - run program on G-machine and print the final state only

+## Pipeline

+TCore compiler essentially can do two things by itself: compile TCore program to Core program and infer types for functions in TCore program.
+In `Core` directory, there is Core compiler (that TCore uses for additional functionality) that can do:

+* Transform Core program into intermediate form by lifting case expressions, lambda abstractions and so on
+* Compile intermediate Core program into G-machine code (which isn't exactly a flat code because G-machine has also its stack, heap etc.)
+* Evaluate G-machine program (i.e. interpret it)

 ## Syntax